HackVerse/blog/_posts/2019-11-23-tips-for-outstation-participants.md

 There are frequent local bus services from these stations to reach NITK, Surathkal which provide services at a very afforadable cost - less than Rs.
 30. Participants are suggested to take a local bus from the railway station.
 Local Bus services start as early as 6 am in the morning, and are available at every 5-10 mins interval.

-### Travelling through Flight
+### Travelling Through Flight

-If you plan to travel to NITK, Surathkal by a flight, the nearest airport to NITK, Surathkal is the Mangalore Airport at a distance of around 20 kms, taxi services are available from the airport to reach NITK, Surathkal.
+If you plan to travel to NITK, Surathkal by a flight, the nearest airport to NITK, Surathkal is the Mangalore Airport at a distance of around 20 kms.
+Taxi services are available from the airport to reach NITK, Surathkal.
 They usually take 30 mins maximum to reach the campus.

-### Travelling through Bus
+### Travelling Through Bus

 - For participants in and around Mangalore, Udupi or Manipal, there are plenty of local buses which ply very frequently from the main gate.
 You can reach NITK very easily using these services.
 - For participants from Bangalore and Mysore, there a plenty of bus services available (SRS, Orange, VRL, Durgamba, Pragathi etc).
 These buses generally stop right in front of NITK.